For the Best Results, Use the Latest Version.

 -

-White Balance is widely used to make the white objects in a video look white.
+Color eliminates color casts to restore the natural color temperature of a video.
+It is widely used to make the white objects in a video look white.
 Also, with the settings of color, you can create an atmosphere of your preference, ranging from cold to warm.

 Step 1: Add your required video